talkowski-lab/rCNV2/data_curation/phenotype/README.md

 After tabulating the number of samples matching each HPO code, we retained all HPO terms with at least 3,000 samples.

-We next compared shared sample memberships between all pairs of hierarchically related HPO terms:
+We next compared shared sample memberships between all pairs of related HPO terms:
+ * If the pair of samples had a Jaccard similarity > 80%, we retained the larger term and dropped the smaller term.
- * If fewer than 3,000 samples differed between a pair of HPO terms, we retained the more general (i.e., higher-level) term, and excluded the more specific (i.e., lower-level) term.
+ * If fewer than 3,000 samples differed between a pair of hierarchically related HPO terms, we retained the more general (i.e., higher-level) term, and excluded the more specific (i.e., lower-level) term.
- * If both terms were equally high-level and siblings (defined as reciprocally sharing at least 50% of their parent terms), we retained the term with the larger sample size.
+ * If both hierarchically related terms were equally high-level and siblings (defined as reciprocally sharing at least 50% of their parent terms), we retained the term with the larger sample size.

  Finally, to help control for batch-specific technical artifacts, we required that all HPO terms be represented with at least 300 samples in at least three different [metacohorts (described here)](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV/#case-control-metacohorts).

-This process yielded a condensed hierarchical phenotype classification system with 52 distinct HPO terms (including healthy controls), each which had ≥3,000 samples in total, ≥300 samples from at least two different metacohorts and differed from any related HPO terms by at least 3,000 distinct samples.
+This process yielded a condensed hierarchical phenotype classification system with 55 distinct HPO terms (including healthy controls), each which had ≥3,000 samples in total, ≥300 samples from at least three different metacohorts and differed from any related HPO terms by at least 3,000 distinct samples.

 The code to perform this HPO consolidation process described above is also contained in `convert_phenotypes_to_hpo.sh`